harvestinghappiness/harvestinghappiness.github.io/aboutdraft.md

 permalink: /aboutdraft/
 ---

-{% include figure.html src="about/building.jpg" caption="Cosechando Felicidad's building in Santa Maria" side="left" size="third" %}
+{% include figure.html src="about/building.jpg" caption="Cosechando Felicidad's building in Santa Maria" side="left" size="quarter" %}

 We began our programs in 2014 and became an official 501c3 in the US and ONG in Guatemala in 2015.
 Founded by Brennan McMillan, Pennsylvania, and Emily Keller, Vermont, we are an organization seeking